DellGEOS/HybridJumpstart/modules/module_2/3_Integrate_Azure.md

 **NOTE** - This option requires an **Azure AD Premium license** and uses custom AD roles and custom consent policy features.

-If you choose to perform Option 3, you'll need to follow these steps on **HybridWorkshop-DC**, which we'll demonstrate mainly through PowerShell.
+If you choose to perform Option 3, you'll need to follow these steps on **HybridJumpstart-DC**, which we'll demonstrate mainly through PowerShell.

 1. Firstly, configure the appropriate AzureAD modules, then **Connect to Azure AD**, and when prompted, **log in with your appropriate credentials**.